Make a donation

 MoistureWell-drained, Moist but well-drained

 SoilLoam, Clay, Sand, Chalk

 Grow in moderately fertile soil; will tolerate partial shade

-Propagate by seed sown in a seedbed in autumn or by budding in late summer.
+Propagate by seed sown in a seedbed in autumn or by chip budding in late summer.
 Grafting can be carried out in midwinter

 Suggested planting locations and garden types